 For private investment managers, our quantitative review generally includes the manager's track record and financial performance assessed on an absolute basis and on a relative basis versus our own proprietary vintage year benchmarks.
 When available, we also conduct performance attribution analysis at the company level to ascertain which investments and sectors drive the manager's performance.
-We also conduct reference checks on managers by interviewing underlying portfolio companies.
+We also conduct reference checks on managers by interviewing knowledgeable market participants including employees of underlying portfolio companies.

-Our investment directors rely primarily on the manager due diligence conducted by the Firm's Research Group and its affiliates to identify managers that are aligned with an individual client's needs and objectives, but also rely on their own research in making recommendations to their clients.
-In some cases, the recommended managers and funds have neither undergone the full due diligence process nor will be the subject of ongoing monitoring.
+Our investment directors rely primarily on the manager due diligence conducted or led by the Firm's senior investment and research professionals to identify managers that are aligned with a particular client's needs and objectives, but also rely on their own research in making recommendations to their clients.
+In some cases, the recommended managers and funds have neither undergone the Firm's full due diligence process nor will be the subject of ongoing monitoring.
 This includes, but is not limited to, index funds, ETFs, money market funds, passive investment strategies, futures, spin-offs from existing managers, co-investments and niche managers.